the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab3_loops_conditionals/_index.md

 0. What kind of loop did you choose to write the hailstone sequence algorithm?
 Why did you choose this kind of loop?
-0. Why do you think the Collatz conjecture is so hard to prove for all positve integers?
+0. Why do you think the Collatz conjecture is so hard to prove for all positive integers?
 {{< /checkpoint >}}

 ### C.1 Drawing Hailstone